Top 10 Best Thrash Metal Bands

 Slayer pretty much made the same song over and over again, but at least they stayed with thrash the whole time.
 Exodus, having been through three lead singers, each with their own style, has maintained a variety while still keeping true to thrash.

-Sodom Sodom is a German thrash metal band from Gelsenkirchen, formed in 1981.
-They have gone through many line-up changes, leaving bassist vocalist Tom Angelripper as the only constant member.
+Sodom is a German thrash metal band from Gelsenkirchen, formed in 1981.
+Over the years, the band has undergone numerous lineup changes, with bassist and vocalist Tom Angelripper remaining the only constant member.
+Sodom is considered one of the big four of Teutonic thrash metal alongside Kreator, Destruction... read more

 Persecution Mania, Agent Orange, and M16 are all bona fide thrash classics.
 Tapping the Vein, Code Red, In War and Pieces, and their Self-Titled Album aren't too far behind.
 Their worst albums are infinitely better than the Big 4's worst albums.